poteto/ember-changeset-validations/README.md

 Adding your own validator is super simple – there are no Base classes to extend! **Validators are just functions**.
 All you need to do is to create a function with the correct signature.

-`ember-changeset-validations` expects a function that returns the validator function.
+`ember-changeset-validations` expects a higher order function that returns the validator function.
 The validator (or inner function) accepts a `key`, `newValue`, `oldValue` and `changes`.
 The outer function accepts options for the validator.

+### Synchronous validators

 For example: